Buy a property in Dubai with the expertise and knowledge of Dubai Land Department’s Most Active Agency; Allsopp & Allsopp of 2020 on your side.

 Once you have found a property to buy, make a decision on what you would like to offer.
 Put the offer to your broker and they will start the negotiating process with the seller.
 This is the most nerve-racking time, but your Allsopp & Allsopp broker has it under control and will keep you updated imminently with every advance.

-Step 6 – Sign the Memorandum of Understanding (MOU)
+Step 6 – Sign the Agreement of Sale.

-An MOU is the first stage in the formation of a formal contract.
-It is a nonbinding agreement between the buyer and seller outlining the terms and details of an understanding, including each parties' requirements and responsibilities.
+The Agreement of Sale is the first stage in the formation of a formal contract.
+It is a binding agreement between the buyer and seller outlining the terms and details of an understanding, including each parties' requirements and responsibilities.
 Your broker will run through this with you to ensure you are happy to go ahead before moving onto the transfer stage of the sale.
+The agent will create a Unified Form F which is generated from the DLD REST App by the broker.
+This is a form of contract that is registered with the DLD.

 Step 7 – Sale Progression